How to Sew Facings and Hems Neatly

 Cut off a square from the seam allowance, about 2 mm from the seam line, in the area shown in the photo.

-Then, fold it as shown in the photo and turn it inside out.
-This method is often used for medium-thick fabrics because the corners are slightly dropped, so it is less stiff and the corners can be easily folded together, This method is also recommended for medium-weight fabrics and shirts, as the corners will be well-shaped, unless the fabric is very thick.
+This method is often used for medium-thick fabrics because the corners are slightly dropped, so it is less stiff and the corners can be easily folded together.
+This method is also recommended for medium-weight fabrics and shirts, as the corners will be well-shaped, unless the fabric is very thick.

 Method (3): Reduce the thickness of the fabric in the seam allowance